-One dead and Arsenal player hurt in Italy stabbing
+Italy stabbing: One dead and Arsenal player among several injured

 - Published